By Rajabu Juma Rajabu – Art in Tanzania internship

 - Protect some Marine areas.

-We must know the real habitats of some endangered fish species and protect the area.
-By protecting these areas, fisheries will not be allowed to fish.
+We must understand the natural habitats of some endangered fish species and protect the associated areas.
+By protecting these areas, fisheries will be prevented from fishing.
 Protecting some marine regions will help the water ecosystem recover by giving it time to heal.

 - Fish farming.